brunobord/m20-fifth/README.md

 ## License

 The original M20 Fifth is published under the terms of the Open Game License, so is this "markdownization".
+See the [LICENSE.md](LICENSE.md) file for more details.

 This game is &copy; 2017, Roberto Kingsley